ibm-cloud-docs/watsonxdata/conn-presto-thr-cli.md

 ## Connecting to Presto engine using Java/JDBC
 {: #conn-to-prestjava}

-1. Download and install the [presto-jdbc-0.279.jar](https://prestodb.io/docs/current/installation/jdbc.html) on the client machine.
+1. Download and install the [latest JDBC drivers](https://prestodb.io/docs/current/installation/jdbc.html) on the client machine.

-2. Add presto-jdbc-0.279.jar to the class path of your Java application.
+2. Add the downloaded `jar` file to the class path of your Java application.

 3. Use your `ibmlhapikey` as username and API key as password.
 For more information, see [Getting IBM API Key](#get-ibmapi-key).